jhdcruz/DD-Pharmacy/README.md

 ## Acknowledgements

-This software was based and heavily modified on the ff.
+This software was based and heavily modified of the ff.

 - [Inventory Management System by Asjad Iqbal](https://github.com/AsjadIqbal/InventoryManagementSystem/tree/fa42a6b59265870256b4d1d0cc13e526ddb9679e)
   _(Unlicensed, at the time of forking)_